Near-One/near-plugins/README.md

 ### [Upgradable](/near-plugins/src/upgradable.rs)

-Allows a contract to be upgraded by owner without having a Full Access Key.
+Allows a contract to be upgraded by owner with delay and without having a Full Access Key.

 Contract example using _Upgradable_ plugin.
 Note that it requires the contract to be Ownable.